jadecobra/python_tdd_exercises/source/truth_table/binary_operations/index.rst

 ..
 WARNING:: Welcome to the wonderful world of Boolean Logic.
 If this is new to you, then prepare for headaches and moving closer to the edge of insanity.

-  This is part of the process as you stretch yourself and learn new things that help you solve problems and see the world in a new way.
+  It is part of the process as you stretch yourself, learn new things that help you solve problems and see the world in a new way.

   Do you still want to continue?

 The last chapter covered two types of operations